hannasal92/LogFileProject/README.md

 # Welcome to your CDK Python project!

+first step
+Create an AWS CDK app
+mkdir LogFileProject
+cd LogFileProject
+cdk init --language python
+source .venv/bin/activate
+pip install -r requirements.txt

+creating resource folder to add all the lamda function inside it by running mkdir resources after that adding the log_file_lamda.py that contains all lamda files

+adding log_files_service.py to create the buckets and the api gateway and handling the lamda functions

+after we finishing everything we should export the AWS_ACCESS_KEY_ID , AWS_SECRET_ACCESS_KEY , AWS_DEFAULT_REGION by these commands

+export AWS_ACCESS_KEY_ID=XXXXXXXXXXXX
+export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXX
+export AWS_DEFAULT_REGION=eu-west-3

+we get the values in the aws account security credentials

+run cdk synth to be sure the app runs and synthesizes a stack

+Deploy and test the app
+cdk bootstrap aws://ACCOUNT-NUMBER/REGION
+cdk deploy

+If the deployment succeeds the url appears  -> https://GUID.execute-api-REGION.amazonaws.com/prod/ ;

 This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.